taichi-dev/Taichi-UnityExample/README.md

 # Taichi-UnityExample

-This repositories demonstrate Taichi-Unity interopability with sample scenes.
+This repository demonstrates Taichi-Unity interopability with sample scenes.

 ## Prerequisites